clingen-data-model/allele/source/allele/resource/allele_instance/index.md

 {:.h4-definition}
-#### SimpleAllele.identifier
+#### AlleleInstance.identifier

 {:.dl-horizontal .dl-definition}
 Definition
-: The set of Identifiers used to name this SimpleAllele.
-May be as simple as a set of one single Identifier distinguishing the SimpleAllele in the implementing system, or may expansively include the name of all SimpleAlleles in all implementing systems.
+: The set of Identifiers used to name this AlleleInstance.
+May be as simple as a set of one single Identifier distinguishing the AlleleInstance in the implementing system, or may expansively include the name of all AlleleInstances in all implementing systems.

 Type
 : Identifier